logo-to-lego/logomotion/documentation/logo.md

 ## Case sensitivity

-Variables, commands, function names and other referenced types of information are all case insensitive.
+Variables, commands, procedure names and other referenced types of information are all case insensitive.
 For example:

 ```
 make "x 42